neuro/wmparc/README.md

 ```
 Usage: wmparc trk-file [options]
   trk-file       Fibertracking results in TrackVis format.
-Tracts have to be in the same space as the cortex parcellation image.
+Trackts have to be in the same space as the cortex parcellation image.

  options:
   -n, --nifti    Path to nifti image that represents the cortex parcellation [required].